-St Peter’s Primary, Edinburgh
+St Peter’s Primary School, Edinburgh

 St Peter’s R.C.
 Primary School is situated in the south of Edinburgh and has a roll of around 400 pupils.
 The team has had impressive results in their first year participating in the PSS programme.
 The Action Team for Partnership (ATP) comprising parents and staff was established at an early stage with a parent as Chair.
 The group worked effectively to identify four goals relating to improvements in literacy, numeracy, health & wellbeing and partnership.